BuggerBag/Game-Driven-Development-/README.md

 #### 🍪 you can download many useful books for game development, all of them are free! :)

 ### AWS Lumberyard
-♘ Beginning Game Development with Amazon Lumberyard Create 3D Games Using Amazon Lumberyard and Lua ♘ Learning AWS Lumberyard Game Development by Dr. Edward Lavieri [Dr. Edward Lavieri]
+♘ Beginning Game Development with Amazon Lumberyard Create 3D Games Using Amazon Lumberyard and Lua <br>
+♘ Learning AWS Lumberyard Game Development by Dr. Edward Lavieri [Dr. Edward Lavieri]

-### Belender
+### Blender